Sustainability & Effective Stewardship

 Principle 7: Collaborative Response on Corporate Governance and Sustainability Issues

 We believe that collaborative response plays a crucial role in creating awareness, driving positive change and bringing innovative solutions to sustainability issues.
-This belief underlines our membership with various collaborative organizations, including IIC, and our active participation in sustainability and/or ESG-related surveys conducted by prominent non-for-profit organizations and regulators.
-We also take part in company-specific engagement activities, together with asset owners and other asset managers, for conducive conversation with senior management of investee companies, focusing mainly on investee companies operating in the hard-to-abate sectors at this juncture.
+This belief underlines our membership with various collaborative organisations, including IIC, and our active participation in sustainability and/or ESG-related surveys conducted by prominent non-for-profit organisations and regulators.
+We also take part in company-specific engagement activities, together with asset owners and other asset managers, for conducive conversation with senior management of investee companies.
 These two-way communications allow both parties to exchange views on sustainability related concerns and expectations as we work closely together to accelerate sustainability transition.